How to Install NComputing X550 Card, XD2 Thin Client and vSpace Virtualization Software

 - Stick with the Default and click Next

 - NComputing will specify installation folder in Program Files

 - Click Next

-- The installation of video drivers will start
+- The installation of video drivers for the x550 card will start

 - Click the checkbox preceding Always trust software from NComputing Inc and Install

 - Upon completion of installation you will be prompted to fill in your data as shown below

 - Restart the computer to complete configuration of vSpace software

 Create and Configure Virtual Desktop Users

 Now that the virtualization software is installed, you should be able to access its folder in Program Files, from where you can register your product and effect additional configuration.